smart-data-models/dataModel.Weather/WeatherAlert/doc/spec_DE.md

         - medium
         - high
         - critical
       type: Property
+    source:
+      description: 'A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+      type: Property
     subCategory:
       description: 'Weather categories.
 Enum:'' avalanches,coastalEvent, coldWave, flood, fog, forestFire, heatWave, highTemperature, hurricane, ice, lowTemperature, rainfall, rain_flood, snow, snow_ice, thunderstorms, tornado, tropicalCyclone, tsunami, wind'''